-Hi Amel, can you tell us a bit about yourself and how you landed in Singapore?
+Hi Amel, can you tell us more about yourself and how you landed in Singapore?

 The dynamism of the startup scene here in Singapore is amazing.
 I have the feeling you can test any idea and go abroad to scale.